LearningRegistry/LearningRegistry/docs/spec/Access_Services/index.rst

                                             // optional, default F

-            ▲"flow_control": boolean
+            "flow_control": boolean
-                                            // T if the implementation supports flow control
+                                            // ▲ T if the implementation supports flow control

                                             // F if flow control is not supported